atommy1966/SRT-Lyric-Sync/README.md

 ## 🚀 How to Use

-1.  **Upload Media**: Drag and drop or select your video/audio file.
+1.  **Upload Video/Audio**: Drag and drop or select your video/audio file.
 2.  **Provide Lyrics**: You have three options:
     *   **Transcribe (Recommended)**: Click **Transcribe** to let the AI generate lyrics and timings automatically in one step.
     *   **Paste**: Paste the lyrics directly into the text area.